Retrograde amnesia: Causes

-A pure form of RA is rare as most cases of RA co-occur with AA.
-A famous example is that of patient ML.
-The patient's MRI revealed damage to the right ventral frontal cortex and underlying white matter, including the uncinate fasciculus, a band of fibers previously thought to mediate retrieval of specific events from one's personal past.

 During consolidation, the hippocampus acts as an intermediate tool that quickly stores new information until it is transferred to the neocortex for the long-term.
 The temporal lobe, which holds the hippocampus, entorhinal, perirhinal and parahippocampal cortices, has a reciprocal connection with the neocortex.
 The temporal lobe is temporarily needed when consolidating new information; as the learning becomes stronger, the neocortex becomes more independent of the temporal lobe.

 Studies on specific cases demonstrate how particular impaired areas of the hippocampus are associated with the severity of RA.
 Damage can be limited to the CA1 field of the hippocampus, causing very limited RA for about one to two years.
 More extensive damage limited to the hippocampus causes temporally graded amnesia for 15 to 25 years.
 Another study suggests that large medial temporal lobe lesions, that extend laterally to include other regions, produce more extensive RA, covering 40 to 50 years.
 These findings suggest that density of RA becomes more severe and long-term as the damage extends beyond the hippocampus to surrounding structures.

-The common studied causes of RA do not always lead to the onset of RA.
-It may even be that in some cases both conscious feigning and unconscious processes are at play.